PatrickRumble/31261-internetworking/labs/01-Linux-VM/vulnerabilities.md

 ---

 ## Key Takeaways
-- Always validate and sanitize user inputs.
+- Always validate and sanitise user inputs according to the expected context.
+- Apply context-aware output encoding (HTML, attribute, JS, URL).
+- Use parameterised queries / prepared statements for DB access.
-- Employ strong authentication and password policies.
+- Enforce strong authentication, rate-limiting, and MFA where practical.
-- Restrict file upload types and implement access controls.
+- Restrict upload types, check file contents, and store uploads outside the web root.
+- Implement security headers (CSP, X-Content-Type-Options) and HttpOnly/Secure cookie flags.
-- Learn to think like an attacker to design better defenses.
+- Regularly test with automated scanners and manual review; learn to think like an attacker to design better defenses.